Last edited: 01 November 2021

 Ideally, a reported vulnerability will be achievable without physical access to a target's device.

-In addition, while we welcome disclosure reports from automated tools/scans, we cannot offer a reward.What we ask of you
+In addition, while we welcome disclosure reports from automated tools/scans, we cannot offer compensation.What we ask of you

 If you believe you have discovered a security vulnerability in an expoze.io service, please do the following: